 BAE kicks off a new program this year.
 The BAE Research and Educational Enhancement Projects (REEP) are an opportunity for undergraduates to design and conduct research under the supervision of a BAE faculty mentor.
 These undergraduate research projects provide students a hands-on setting to dive deeper into topics learned in the classroom.
 Additionally, students develop and sharpen skills for success in graduate school and industry, such as project and time management, procurement of materials, independent and critical thinking, written and verbal communication, etc. Read about current REEP projects here.

-- Present research to the department in the spring semester.
+- Present research to NCSU Undergraduate Research Symposium in the Spring semester.

 National Science Foundation Research Experience for Undergraduates